pascalracicot-create/M-ta-Prototype-X-Algorithm/README.md

 ### 3. Featured Post Interruption (Hard Interrupt / Kissing Cam Logic)

 The `featured_post_frequency` parameter dictates a **HARD, UNIVERSAL INTERRUPT** applied to the final feed assembly, regardless of the user's Noise/Targeted allocation.
 This ensures that high-priority, platform-curated content (like a 'Kissing Cam' moment) is inserted at the specified frequency (e.g., `1/hour`) for all users.

+### Live Context / Social Proof
+This prototype was developed as a direct response to a challenge posed by Grok/x.AI.
+The original conversation and visual context can be found here: